ajthenewguy/php7-matrix/README.md

     public added($input): Matrix

-Return a new matrix with a matrix or value added to this instance.
+Return a new matrix with a matrix or numeric value added to this instance.

     public determinant(): numeric